 And if a person tried to break chains of civilization by telling someone else her/his heart’s troubles, the other is likely to put the first in his or her place by laughing at them or getting annoyed.

 And yet, the world would have been such a beautiful place if only we know what to talk about.
 So many problems exist in mind of each one of us which could have been resolved with a single encouraging word from a friend.
 Friendship!
 Such a beautiful thing – where people cheat civilization by sharing their troubles and reducing their suffering.
-And yet true friendships are so rare – mostly the word is just used to glorify acquaintances.
-Civilisation’s way of killing this sort of revolt just as it kills the other kind – of love, by giving it that chain of the beautiful name – marriage.
-How civlisation manipulates people into putting chains on those they love!
+And yet true friendships are so rare – mostly the word has been reduced to refer to glorifed acquaintances.
+Civilization’s way of killing this sort of revolt just as it kills the other kind – of love, iz by giving it that chain of the beautiful name – marriage.
+How civilization manipulates people into putting chains on those they love!

-It is only the worst of lot, that are thrown into this hole.
-The society damns those who are different here – after wounding them and conditioning them such that they are embarrassed of wounds and are afraid of showing them even to each other.
-It is only the different ones who cab revolt and down here one can see how absurd such an idea.
-For one casee that these damned people have given up on life.
+It is only the worst of the lot, that is thrown into this hole.
+The society damns those who are different thereafter wounding them and conditioning them such that they are embarrassed of wounds and are afraid of showing them even to each other.
+It is only the different ones who can revolt – one argues and yet down here one can see how absurd such an idea is.
+For one thing that these damned people have given up on life.

 But I try helping them in seeing upwards towards the stars and telling them they can still grab them, something that I might never find for myself.
 I could never convince them but we become such good friends while I try to convince them.

 You ask – why won’t I try to climb myself?
-Why, when I convince others of their abilities to do so, am myself unwilling to try?
+Why, when I convince others of their abilities to do so, am I unwilling to try?
 But, don’t you see even if I do manage to climb up the hole, I would never be able to walk away until there is a single person in it – until there is even possibility of a person entering.
 I can not be happy by just escaping – I must destroy the hole itself.
-I know chances of that happening are low.
-But I am satisfied enough with that smile I get from people when, upon my encouragement they look uptowards stars and stars shine in their eyes as they smile and also the smiles from the person who has escaped the hole and is about to move on.
+I know the chances of that happening are low.
+But I am satisfied enough with that smile I get from people when upon my encouragement, they look up towards stars and stars shine in their eyes as they smile and also the smiles from the person who has escaped the hole and is about to move on.
 To know someone remembers one amid his or her happiness.

 But sometimes they don’t say goodbyes with smiles.
 And I can’t help fearing they are offended – do they remember only the discomfort they felt when, upon my convincing, they bring their wounds out in open and forget that it was because of that, they could heal them?
-Or, perhaps I myself is incompatible with very idea of happiness?
+Or, perhaps they find the very idea of my person incompatible with their happiness?
 Perhaps abyss looked back and I, myself, have come to represent the thing I fight – their pain.